rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 - Use the Azure CLI to create an Azure SQL database
 - Search the Web for images using Bing Image Search
-- Write to a database using Python
+- Write to an Azure SQL database using Python

 <a name="Prerequisites"></a>
 ### Prerequisites ###